Sanjeevi567/Simple-Email-Service-SES-Client/README.md

 ### Simple Email Service<a name="ses"></a>

-Here is the corrected text with suggestions for improvement:

 **Supported Operations in [SESV2](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_Operations.html) APIs:**

 - [CreateContact](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_CreateContact.html) - This operation allows you to create a new email contact and add the contact to your contact list.